Illinois Issues Guidance on Its Sexual Harassment Prevention Training Requirements

 - A summary of the responsibilities of employers in the prevention, investigation, and corrective measures of sexual harassment

 The IDHR set a deadline of December 31, 2020, for all employees to receive training.
-This update draws back the prior statement that new employees must receive training within six months of hire, even if that date fell before December 31.
-With this new information, employers can feel safe in compliance as long as training is completed by the end of the calendar year 2020.
-That said, Illinois employers should be aware that the IDHR recommended that new employees be trained “as soon as possible after their hire.”
-So while there is no six-month requirement, employers are encouraged to get new employees trained this year as soon as they can.
+This update draws back the statement that new employees must receive training within six months of hire, even if that date fell before December 31.
+With this further information, employers can feel safe in compliance if training is completed by the end of 2020.
+Illinois employers should be aware that the IDHR recommended that new employees be trained “as soon as possible after their hire.”
+So while there is no six-month requirement, employers are encouraged to get new employees trained this year as soon as possible.

 There was some confusion as to whether the new law’s requirement applied to employers with more than one employee or any employees.
-The IDHR has clarified that “employers who have one or more employees must provide training.”
+The IDHR has clarified that “employers with one or more employees must provide training.”

 This question is perhaps the most commonly asked of our organization.
-While the IDHR attempts to provide clarity here, there are still some open questions.
-Because this question is so important, the following is the exact language in the IDHR’s answer:
+While the IDHR attempts to provide clarity, there are still some open questions.
+Because this question is so essential, the following is the exact language in the IDHR’s answer:

 “Any employees who work or will work in Illinois must be trained, regardless of whether the employer is based in Illinois.
 If an employee is based elsewhere but regularly interacts with other employees in Illinois, even if they are not physically present in Illinois, they should be trained.”